Bakanych/SpecFlowSharedSteps/README.md

 ### Shared context
 Parent Feature and Scenario Context is used by shared steps.
 Context values created by shared steps are available in parent scenario.
-Be careful which context key duplication.
+Be careful with context key duplication.